 The “Rated Power” rating of the speaker is generally considered to be the nominal constant power that the speaker will handle continuously without causing damage.

-All Fusion Subwoofers have an optimum Enclosure Volume which is based on a specific tuning point.
-To calculate volume you need a calculator and a tape measure and the following formula.
+All Fusion subwoofers have an optimum enclosure volume which is based on a specific tuning point.
+To calculate volume, you need a calculator and a tape measure, and the following formula:

-Length (in inches) x Width (in inches) x Depth (in inches) divided by 1728 = volume in Cubic feet.
+Length (in inches) x Width (in inches) x Depth (in inches) divided by 1728 = volume in cubic feet.

-Length (in Centimeters x Width (in Centimeters) x Depth (in Centimeters) divided by 1000 = volume in cubic litres.
+Length (in centimeters) x Width (in centimeters) x Depth (in centimeters) divided by 1000 = volume in cubic litres.